 Amazingly enough, Black Friday is a couple of weeks away and the ads have already begun circulating.
 The recent trend of stores opening on Thanksgiving evening instead of waiting until the wee hours of Black Friday morning is expected to continue as well.
-According to CNN Money, spending was up nearly 24% on Thanksgiving, and slipped about 7% on Black Friday in 2014, according to estimates.
-The two days combined resulted in $12.29 billion in sales.
-In other words, retailers have a huge incentive to keep trying to attract Black Friday shoppers.

 The question for shoppers is are Black Friday sales all they are hyped up to be, and are those savings worth potentially missing out on family time, sleep, or sanity?